edestcroix/dotman/README.md

 - `dotman deploy` - deploys all files in the config file to their respective locations, overwriting any existing files.
     - `-a` or `--all` - deploys all files.
 This is the default behaviour when no files are specified.
     - `-f` or `--file` - deploys the specified file.
 For multiple files, pass a comma-separated list of files.
     - `-i` or `--ignore` - ignore the specified file.
-For multiple files, pass a space-separated list of files.
-(Yes, this is inconsistent with the `-f` flag, I'll fix it later)
+For multiple files, pass a comma-separated list of files.
 - `dotman retrieve` - retrieves all files in the config file from their respective locations, overwriting any existing files.
 It supports the same flags as `dotman deploy`.
 - `dotman diff` - shows the differences between the stored files and the deployed files.
 It supports the same flags as `dotman deploy` and `dotman retrieve`.
 - `dotman clean` Cleans up the store directory, removing any files that are not in the config file.
 Confirms deletion for each file one by one, unless `-a` or `--all` is specified, in which case it will confirm once for each category.